 Bristol Bay needs your helpWrong mine.
 Wrong place.

 What’s at stake in Bristol Bay?

-World class fishing: Recreation and tourism spending in Bristol Bay brings $90 million annually to the state in the form of taxes and licenses through the 37,000 fishing trips taken to the region each year.
+Recreation and tourism spending in Bristol Bay brings in $90 million annually to the state through taxes and licenses.